Robinlovelace/odjitter/README.md

 highly disaggregated flows in cases where accurate building datasets are available, building footprints could also be used.
-Perhaps the most useful input for subsampling, however, is a transport road network, as illustrated in Figure <a href="#fig:jitters">2.1</a> (C): transport network datasets are readily available in most places and ensure that all trips happen on the network, an advantage when using some routing services.
+Perhaps the most useful input for subsampling, however, is a transport road network, as illustrated in Figure @ref(fig:jitters) (C): transport network datasets are readily available in most places and ensure that all trips happen on the network, an advantage when using some routing services.

-## 2.2 Disaggregation
+## Disaggregation

 Both of the jittering techniques outlined above generate more diffuse route networks.
 However, a problem with OD datasets is that they are